antarctica/terraform-module-digital-ocean-records/README.md

-# Terraform Module - Digital Ocean Records
+# Terraform Module - DigitalOcean Records

-Specifies an opinionated set of Digital Ocean DNS Record resources for a Digital Ocean 'Droplet'.
+Specifies an opinionated set of DigitalOcean DNS Record resources for a DigitalOcean 'Droplet'.

 ## Overview

-The public and private network interfaces for a Digital Ocean VM will be created as "namespaced" `A` records.
+The public and private network interfaces for a DigitalOcean VM will be created as "namespaced" `A` records.
 A `CNAME` record will be created to act as a default interface which points to the `A` record for public interface.

 For example, a VM with a host name: `menagerie-prod-node1` this module would create 3 DNS records: